shaliulab/idtrackerai/README.md

 - Improved code formatting using the black formatter.
 - Better factorization of the TrackerApi.
 - Some bugs fixed.

-- Remove Kivy submodules and support for old Kivy GUI
-- Neural network training is done with Pytorch
-- Identification images are saved as uint 8
-- Improve data pipeline for the crossing detector
-- Parallel saving and loading of identification images
-- Background subtraction considers the ROI
-- Add 'Add setup points' button in the tracking GUI.
-This allows to mark points that might be important for the analysis of the trajectories.
-These points will be stored in the trajectories.npy and trajectories_wo_gaps.npy dictioanries.
-- Allow to save trajectories as csv with the advance parameter `CONVERT_TRAJECTORIES_DICT_TO_CSV_AND_JSON` (using the `local_settings.py` file)
-- Allow to change the output width (and height) of the individual videos with the advance parameter `INDIVIDUAL_VIDEO_WIDTH_HEIGHT` (using the `local_settings.py` file)
-- Other small bugs fixed.

 ## Hardware requirements